-View the video tutorial for how to Share and Publish within Galaxy.
+- Watch a short video tutorial for how to Share or Publish within Galaxy.

 You can share your Galaxy items - histories, workflows, visualizations, and pages - with other people in three different ways: